Library & research

-You can buy copies of most of the early manuscripts (Mss.2-45) from "Westminster Abbey Library The Early Manuscript Collection" and our early music from "Early printed and manuscript music, on microfilm from World Microfilm Publications.
+You can buy copies of most of the early manuscripts (Mss.2-45) from "Westminster Abbey Library The Early Manuscript Collection" and our early music from "Early printed and manuscript music" collections on microfilm from World Microfilm Publications, London.
 To find out more, email [email protected]

 For a more detailed account of the library and its holdings, see:

 A Directory of Rare Book and Special Collections in the United Kingdom and the Republic of Ireland, edited B C Bloomfield, 2nd edition, London, 1997.

 English Benedictine Libraries:the Shorter Catalogues edited by R.Sharpe & others, British Academy 1996

 The following publications deal with particular aspects of the library’s collections: